fredrik-hjarner/fasm68k/src/docs/NOTES.md

 - 3rd argument to match makes the code slower
     `match x, x, ()`

-## Some helpful regular expressions for converting
+## Some regexes for converting to fasm68k from other assemblers

 ### For macros